Comprehensive Guide to Disappearing Filipinos

 I thought I was the only one who went through this, but then I got emails from other business owners who experienced the same thing.
 I still get emails about this, until now.

-But over the years, I started to understand why some Filipino workers do this and it all boils down to one thing: saving face.
+Over the years, I started to understand why some Filipino workers do this, and it all boils down to one thing: saving face.

-Once I understood this, I started to see why this is happening and how to prevent it.
+Once I understood this, I started to see why this was happening and how to prevent it.

-In this guide, I’ll explain why some Filipino workers disappear, what you can do to prevent it, and what you should put in your job post to avoid attracting disappearing Filipinos.
+In this guide, I’ll explain why some Filipino workers disappear, what you can do to prevent it, and what you should put in your job post to avoid attracting disappearing Filipino workers.

 1. Not getting paid enough